MatanRad/UniversalHotKey/README.md

 Install using the same method as for Linux (i.e. wrapper script + `launchctl`).

 The MacOS version of UHK doesn't use X11 nor does it read inputs from `/dev`.
 It uses Apple's Core Graphics framework to receive and send keypresses.
+UHK needs accessibility permissions in order to read keyboard input and simulate keyboard presses.
+On the first execution, your Mac will notify you of this and will instruct you to either permit it or disallow it.
+At that point you can allow it via the system preferences.